PavelShaura/Autoseller_bot_aiogram_3/README.md

 ## Configuration

-Create an .env configuration file in the root directory of the project and specify the following environment variables:
+Create an .env configuration file in the root directory of the project using the .env.example template.

 <div id="header">